NAPLAN test window

 Year 9: 42 minutes

-Students are provided with a ‘writing stimulus’ (sometimes called a ‘prompt’ – an idea or topic) and asked to write a response in a particular genre (narrative or persuasive writing)
+Students are provided with a ‘writing stimulus’ (sometimes called a ‘prompt’ – an idea or topic) and asked to write a response in a particular genre (narrative or persuasive writing).

 Reading

-To be completed before the conventions of language test
+To be completed after the writing test.

 Year 3: 45 minutes